STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

-    <astropy.visualization.units.quantity_support.<locals>.MplQuantityConverter at 0x7f55a8450670>
+    <astropy.visualization.units.quantity_support.<locals>.MplQuantityConverter at 0x7f324ac6d510>

 We will create another table with only night data based on the Sun altitude.
+This means:
-This means creating a mask first and then apply the mask to the table.
+1. creating a mask first and
+2. apply the mask to the table.

 Since the Sun Altitude column has units (u.deg), we must specity the condition with units too.

 ```python